nsmryan/RustRoguelike/README.md

 Finally roguelike\_main is the main loop, as well as the SDL2 display system.
 This is split into display data with the animations, textures, screen layout, etc, and then a rendering function which does all the drawing to the screen using the display data and game's state (Game).

+This split allows roguelike\_lib to compile a binary that is separate from SDL2 and can be integrated into other systems.

 ### Interesting Internal Features